kchu100/SQL/README.md

 **Relational Database Management System(RDBMS):** is a relational model of data that is stored in databases in separate tables with a common column.
 - SQL

+**Online Analytical Processing(OLAP):** is a software technology that allows users to analyze information from multiple database systems at the same time.
+5 basic analytical operations:
+1. **Drill down:**  Less detailed data is converted into highly detailed data
+	- can be done by moving down in the concept hierarchy or adding a new dimension
+2. **Roll up:**  opposite of drill down.
+It performs aggregation on the OLAP cube.
+	- climbing up in the concept hierarchy or reducing dimentsions
+3. **Dice:**  selects a sub-cube by selecting two or more dimensions
+	- essentially makes it simpler and the cube smaller
+4. **Slice:**  selects a single dimension which results in a new sub-cube section
+	- cuts a dimension
+5. **Pivot:** rotates the current view to get a new view of the representation

 **3 types of relationships:**
 - **One-to-one:** One table has a relationship with another table having the similar kind of column.